dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 username (specifically, the `login_name`) and the corresponding user's Snowflake `password` to authenticate dbt Cloud to run queries against Snowflake on behalf of a Snowflake user.

-**Tip**: The schema field in the 'Developer Credentials' section is a required field.
+**Note**: The schema field in the 'Developer Credentials' section is a required field.

 ![Snowflake username/password auth](/img/docs/dbt-cloud/snowflake-userpass-auth.png)